 It is not standard practice in the UK to include a picture on your CV.
 The only reason a hiring manager might need a picture of you is for identification purposes.
 If they do, they will ask for it.

 It can be appropriate for a digital professional who wants to show off their creative skills to include a picture.
-If you’re not applying for a creative digital role, it’s not a good idea to waste valuable space that could be used to convey relevant information.
+Unless you’re applying for a creative role, don’t waste valuable space that could be used to convey relevant information.

 “Experienced IT Manager with ten years’ experience delivering full life-cycle digital transformation projects.”

-Once you submit your CV to one of our consultants, we will go through it with you in detail to make sure it includes everything we know the hiring manager will be expecting to see.
+So the next time you update your CV for an IT job, we hope you have a better idea of what to include and what not to include.
+If you apply for a role through us, one of our consultants will go through your CV with you.
+We will never alter your CV without telling you but we will give you the chance to ensure it includes everything a hiring manager expects to see.
 If anything is missing, we will ask you to submit an addendum or a cover letter.
-We want you to have the best possible chance of landing your dream job whilst making sure there are no nasty surprises in your interview.
+We want you to have the best possible chance of landing your dream job but we don’t want to give you any nasty surprises in your interview!